microsoft/fabricrealtimelab/modules/module00.md

 * [Download the Stock Generator notebook](../resources/module00/StockGeneratorNotebook.ipynb)

-2. In your Fabric workspace, switch to the Real-Time Analytics persona (bottom left) and create a new *Eventstream*.
+2. In your Fabric workspace, switch to the Real-Time Intelligence workload (bottom left) and create a new *Eventstream*.
 Name the Eventstream *StockEventStream*.

 ![Create Eventstream](../images/module00/setupeventstream.png)